There are lots of people in the world who have never tried quail eggs. You’re here, right? That makes you one of them!

 What do quail eggs taste like?

 Well, spoiler alert!
-They taste like chicken eggs (their boring counterparts), but... better.
-More exciting.
-And did we mention cuter?
+They taste like chicken eggs, but... different.
+Some might say more exciting.
+And did we mention they look cuter?

 If you don’t believe us, keep reading.
 Or just try them.
 (Seriously, it’s easy, just find a local store here!)